 That probably sounds horrendous to some people, but audience entertainment is integral to creating content.
 Although it can be rather amusing watching people dance, you certainly won’t see me doing that any time soon, however!

-At Golf Care, our golf insurance includes Public Liability up to £10m, Equipment cover up to the value of £7,500, and much more.
+Through Golf Care, the golf insurance includes Public Liability up to £10m, Equipment cover up to the value of £7,500, and much more.
 Better still – it’s also underpinned by our very own ‘Ripe Guarantee’, which promises great cover and exceptional service at unbeatable prices.